caesay/TypeLite/readme.md

 ## Changelog

+### Version 1.2.1       (1.
+7. 2015)
+Added       #89 Added support for Windows Phone 8.1 as target platform Fixed       #79 ModuleNameForrmater not called in certain cases

 ### Version 1.2.0       (1.
 7. 2015)
 Added       #86 Support for classes outside modules.
 A TS class is generated outside module if the source .NET class isn't in a namespace or if  [TsClass(Module = "")] attribute is used.
 Fixed       #79 ModuleNameForrmater not called in certain cases